chandankushwahaa/100xdevs_2.0/0-1/week03/mynotes/02databases/README.md

 > Using databases, not just memory, is vital for strong, scalable apps.
 They ensure lasting, shared data across servers, maintaining consistency even after restarts.

+**Data** is raw information that can be unprocessed or processed, and represented as text, numbers, or multimedia.

+**Database** is a collection of interrelated data that's organized so it can be easily accessed, managed, and updated.

 ## Types Of Databases

 1.  **Graph Databases:**